 How Many CSA Points Is Bad?

-- Generally, a CSA score of less than 70 is considered to be bad.
+Generally, a CSA score of less than 70 is considered to be bad.

-- The FMCSA considers any numerical score below 30 as “unsatisfactory” and any score between 31 and 69 as “conditional.”
-Scores of 70 or higher are considered “satisfactory.”
+• The FMCSA considers any numerical score below 30 as unsatisfactory” and any score between 31 and 69 as conditional.”
+Scores of 70 or higher are considered satisfactory.”

 Introduction to CSA Scores

 The FMCSA's CSA program (Compliance, Safety, Accountability) is designed to help protect all drivers on the road.
-Each motor carrier has a CSA score that reflects their performance against established requirements.
+Each motor carrier has a CSA score that reflects its performance against established requirements.
 Know more about CSA Scores.
 Your CSA score can be more than just another compliance requirement - it can be a powerful asset for your business if you approach it with the right attitude and understanding.
 Read on to find out the answers to key questions about the CSA point system used by the FMCSA.

 What Are CSA Scores?